nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 ---

+2019-5-29

+6:20pm Downtown Manhattan is experiencing outages at the major hubs.
+We are looking into this at the moment

 2019-5-11

 11:50pm We've just fixed a problem at Soft Surplus that was causing slow speeds in Brooklyn since this afternoon.